Tomatillo Pork Burritos

 2010-04-28-15.28.27

-Serious amounts of lime, cilantro and as many jalepenos as you can stand.
+We are going to add serious amounts of onion, lime, cilantro and as many jalepenos as you can stand.
 Don’t be afraid to be generous with the jalepenos….it can take it.

 At this point in the game I thought it was great fun to chop up all the jalepenos with my bare hands….ahh ha ha.
 All was good until after I sat down after finishing the recipe and scratched my nose.